 Ellison Bay Bluff

-A great place for photo ops, Cave Point is known for its limestone cliffs and underwater caves.
-Stand at the top and watch the water crash against the rocks or get up close and tour the cliffs and caves on a kayak tour.
+A great place for photos, Cave Point is known for its limestone cliffs, underwater caves, and one of the most iconic shoreline views in Door County.
+Take in the views from the cliff-top hiking trail or see the cliffs and caves up close on a kayak tour.

 Door County is part of a remarkable geological feature that is fondly referred to as the backbone of America.

 The Niagara Escarpment runs from east to west from New York state through southern Canada and the Great Lakes region, creating dramatic cliffs, ledges, bluffs, and rock formations.